 - Free Incidentals

-By finding ways to pay for these big ticket items, you can drastically cut the cost of your travel plans, allowing you to see more of the world than you ever dreamed of…for much, much less.
+By finding ways to pay for these big-ticket items, you can practically travel for free – drastically cutting the cost of your travel plans and seeing more of the world than you ever dreamed of for much, much less.

 The cost of flying, particularly flying internationally, can be a total budget buster.
-The cost of flights alone makes people think travel is too expensive.
-They delay their dream trip for far longer than they should, believing that there’s just no way around the cost.
-They’re wrong.
+This alone is often enough to make people think travel is too expensive.
+Thankfully, it doesn’t have to be.

 Free Hotel Stays

 If flying isn’t your biggest travel expense, staying in a hotel almost certainly is.
-Hotel accommodations can cost thousands, making it tough to get out and see the world, but how can you afford to do that when you’re spending thousands on accommodations?
-As with airfare, you can reduce the cost of your stay by using hotel points.
+Hotel accommodations can cost thousands, making it tough to get out and see the world.
+However, like with airfare, you can reduce the cost of your stay by using rewards cards and hotel points.

-Even if you’re able to book your flights and hotel rooms for free, you’ll still need to spend money while you’re away.
-Things like meals, transportation, and entrance fees can really hammer your budget if you don’t plan ahead.
-But, if you know what you’re doing, you can take care of those items too.
+Even if you’re able to book flights and hotels for free, there are still expenses you’ll need to cover while you’re away.
+Things like meals, transportation, and entrance fees can really destroy your travel budget if you don’t plan ahead.

-Travel rewards help you get discounts on all the other stuff, too.
+Thankfully, travel rewards can help you save on all the other stuff, too.
 Again, certain credit cards help you earn free rewards and cash back to spend so you can keep your costs down.
-You can even use your cards shopping portals to pay for travel experiences with points.
-If you use cash, these portals typically give you a steep discount.
+You can even use a card’s shopping portal to pay for travel experiences with points.
+If you use cash, these portals typically give you a steep discount too.

-There are plenty of ways to travel for free with travel rewards, but you want to start by picking the low-hanging fruit first.
+There are plenty of ways to travel for free with rewards, but you should start by picking the low-hanging fruit first.
 Try getting as many points as you can in the shortest amount of time possible.
-You’ll save thousands by using the best travel rewards cards.
+Just by using the best travel rewards cards, you can save thousands!

 There are three main types of credit cards that we use for travel.
 They are: